By Martin Vogel

 “Leaders who try to impose order in a complex context will fail, but those who set the stage, step back a bit, allow patterns to emerge, and determine which ones are desirable will succeed.”

 What they don’t discuss are the personal ramifications of all this.
 Leading in complexity demands equanimity of leaders.
 It calls for resilience, intuition, collaboration and reflection.
+It demands ease with sharing responsibility.
 It can be very exposing to adopt the styles appropriate for complexity when all around you are bringing the mindsets and reactions of the realm of the complicated.
 Working with a coach can help leaders navigate these challenges.